Useful Japanese phrases at a hotel

 As hard as you try, without helpful feedback your Japanese pronunciation is never going to be the same as a native speaker’s.
 If you've found it difficult to perfect the way you say Japanese words and phrases, this lesson will help you.

-Using the blue Rocket Record buttons you can record the way you say each word or phrase, and compare it with the way a Japanese native speaker does.
-That’s right, with Rocket Japanese voice mapping technology you can record your voice as many times as you need until your pronunciation matches the Japanese speaker!
+Use the blue button to play the audio tracks associated with Japanese hotel phrases.
+Then try recording yourself and compare your Japanese pronunciation with that of the native Japanese speaker.
+That’s right, with Rocket Japanese's voice recognition technology, you can record your voice as many times as you need until your pronunciation matches the Japanese speaker!

 Once you’ve checked in at a hotel, the receptionist will give you your key and tell you what room you’re in.
 By the way some hotels haven’t got a room number 4 or 9, because 4, “shi” literally means “death,” and 9, “ku” means “pain”.